 Practice activity Description Evidence required (recording templates are available on the NICPLD website) Checking accuracy The pharmacist should complete a 100-item log demonstrating their ability to accuracy check items dispensed by others against a range of prescription types AND reflect on their accuracy checking experience.
-Completed 100 item log PLUS 1 x reflective record Clinical screening The pharmacist should complete a 100-item log demonstrating their ability to clinically screen medicines prescribed for a range of patient types AND reflect on their clinical screening experience.
-Completed 100 item log PLUS 1 x reflective record Procurement activity The pharmacist should reflect on a procurement activity they have been 1 x reflective record involved in (e.g sourcing and supplying a pharmacy special/unlicensed medicine).
-Managing workflow The pharmacist should reflect on their experience of managing the workflow in their workplace.
+Completed 100 item log PLUS 1 x reflective record.
+Local log templates can be used/NICPLD templates provided on the FP1 website.

+Clinical screening The pharmacist should complete a 100-item log demonstrating their ability to clinically screen medicines prescribed for a range of patient types AND reflect on their clinical screening experience.
+Completed 100 item log PLUS 1 x reflective record Local log templates can be used/NICPLD templates provided on the FP1 website.
+Procurement activity The pharmacist should reflect on a procurement activity they have been involved in (e.g sourcing and supplying a pharmacy special/unlicensed medicine).
+1 x reflective record Managing workflow The pharmacist should reflect on their experience of managing the workflow in their workplace.
 1 x reflective record Disposal of medicines The pharmacist should reflect on their experience of disposing of a range of different medicine types, such as returned/unused patient medicines, controlled drugs, expired medicines.
 1 x reflective record